nymd/btc-alert/README.md

 2. Place both files in the same directory and run the shell script.

-3. sudo apt install bc curl jq mpv

 Tested on Ubuntu 18.04 / Cinnamon

+Requires via APT install: bc curl jq mpv